senotrusov/notes/arch-linux-installation.md

 !!! info inline end

-    See [Swap](https://wiki.archlinux.org/title/Swap) for a detailed guide on swap space configuration.
+    See the [Swap](https://wiki.archlinux.org/title/Swap) guide for a detailed guide to configuring swap space.

 Even with large amounts of RAM, swap is important because it provides a backing store for inactive program memory, allowing the kernel to better manage physical RAM and file caching.